 Disclosure: This page may contain affiliate links.
 This means at no additional cost to you we may receive a commission if you purchase a product from one of our links.
 We only recommend products we love.

-I know we’ve been talking about prayer journaling for five days now, but I thought you might appreciate a few more tips, these are my secrets to a simple prayer journaling process which are guaranteed to help you become an avid prayer journaler.
+I know we’ve been talking about prayer journaling for days now, but I thought you might appreciate a few more tips, these are my secrets to a simple prayer journaling process which is guaranteed to help you become an avid prayer journaler.

-Beginning the process of journaling is simple.
+Beginning the prayer journaling process is simple.
 As a Christian for 28 years, I have spent much time in prayer and have used a prayer journal for the majority of those years.
 It took some time to develop a technique, which I was comfortable with, however over the years I have finally developed a proven technique so easy and encouraging, that I still use it today.

 I hope that these simple instructions will help you to begin your process of prayer journaling.
 It is my prayer that you will not only fill this journal but that you will need many others in your future relationship with the Lord.